Russian Revolution: NBSE class 9 Social Science notes, answers

 Answer: The Russian Revolution took place in 1917.

-Answer: The backing by the church and the nobles made the Czar “Autocrat of All the Russians.”
+Answer: The autocracy was supported by the nobles on one hand and the church on the other, making the Czar the “Autocrat of All the Russians.”

-Answer: Russian Social Democratic Labour Party was formed in 1898.
+Answer: The Russian Social Democratic Labour Party was formed in 1898.

 1. Explain the difference between: